-Dr. Gordon Hall Rutherford, was born on the 1st of September, 1900 in Blenheim, Ontario.
-His father James Rutherford was born in Scotland in 1853.
-His family emigrated to Canada in 1856.
+Dr. Gordon Hall Rutherford was born in Blenheim, Ontario on the 1st of September, 1900.
+Dr. Rutherford’s father James Rutherford, was born in Scotland in 1853 and his family emigrated to Canada in 1856.
 James Rutherford was the head of the Rutherford Milling Company.
 Dr. Rutherford’s mother was the former Laura Minerva “Minnie” Burk.
-(Her mothers maiden name was Hall.)
-Dr. Rutherford was the second youngest of 7 children.
-His siblings were Jessie Irene, James Douglas, Wilfred Burk, Glen Cameron, Elizabeth and John M. To his family and friends, he had the nickname, “Hiker”.
+(Her mothers maiden name was Hall, which was passed on to Dr. Rutherford.)
+Dr. Rutherford was the 6th of 7 children and his siblings were; Jessie Irene Rutherford, James Douglas Rutherford, Wilfred Burk Rutherford, Glen Cameron Rutherford, Elizabeth Rutherford and John M. Rutherford.
+His sister Elizabeth was born on the 6th of October, 1896 and died of meningitis on the 20th of November 1906.
+To his family and friends, Dr. Rutherford had the nickname, “Hiker”.

-After being discharged at the end of the war, he attended Woodstock Baptist College for Boys.
+Dr. Rutherford survived WWI and after being discharged at the end of the war, he attended Woodstock Baptist College for Boys.
 He went on to study medicine at The University of Toronto Faculty of Medicine graduating M.B. in 1927.
-Dr. Rutherford went to New York to specialize in surgery at St. Frances Hospital.
+While he was at university Dr. Rutherford played rugby and he was the Class President in his third year.
+In his final year he was the President of the Medical Society.
+Dr. Rutherford went to New York City to specialize in surgery at St. Frances Hospital.
 He graduated in 1928.

-While he was in New York he met and married Dellmarion Thumb on the 23rd of November, 1928.
-She was born in April of 1901 near Ridgetown in Harwich Twp, the only child of John Thumb and the former Emma Hughes, who were farmers.
-Mrs. Rutherford was an artist, attending school in New York when she met her husband.
+While he was in New York Dr. Rutherford married Dellmarion Thumb on the 23rd of November, 1928.
+Mrs. Rutherford was born near in Harwich Township near Ridgetown, Ontario on the 4th of April, 1901.
+She was the only child of John Henry Thumb and the former Emma Hughes, who were farmers.
+Both of her parents died in 1926 and they are buried at Greenwood Cemetery in Ridgetown.
+Mrs. Rutherford was an artist, attending art school in New York when she met her husband.

 *Dr. Gordon Hall Rutherford is also featured on the ‘Gathering Our Heroes’ website.
-Dr. Rutherford’s brother Wilfrid Burk Rutherford, also became a doctor, but he did not practice in Chatham-Kent.
+Dr. Rutherford’s brother Wilfrid Burk Rutherford, also became a physician, but he did not practice medicine in Chatham-Kent.
 Dr. Wilfred Rutherford served in WWI and WWII and he appears on the ‘Gathering Our Heroes’ website.

-**Dr. Carmen Carmen White also appears on the Chatham-Kent Physician Tribute website.
+**Dr. Carmen Carmen White and Dr. Clive McAlister also appear on the Chatham-Kent Physician Tribute website.